Sharp gradient stability for a class of Hardy-Sobolev-Maz'ya inequalities: Introduction

 \item If $p\leq\frac{2n}{n+1}$, $L^{p_1^*}(\mathbb{R}^n;|y|^{-1})$-norm is weaker than any weighted $L^{2}$-norm. \end{itemize} Furthermore, comparing with the stability for the classical Sobolev inequality in \cite{FN,FZ} and the stability for the Hardy-Sobolev inequality in \cite{DT1}, we have at least two more crucial difficulties on the stability for the Hardy-Sobolev-Maz'ya inequalities: \begin{itemize} \item The partial singular weight $|y|^{-1}$ in the Hardy-Sobolev-Maz'ya inequalities (involving only $k$-dimensional part of the spatial variables) generates stronger singularities and complicates the key estimates.

-\item The extremal functions only possess cylindrical symmetry rather than radial symmetry, preventing the use of separation of variables and Sturm-Liouville theory in spectral analysis of $\mathcal{L}_v$. \end{itemize} To overcome all those difficulties mentioned above, we adapted strategies from \cite{DT1,FN,FZ} with a series of new ideas and techniques.
-Specifically, we have developed several innovative approaches: \begin{itemize} \item For eigenfunction characterization, we employed the Hilbert space projection theory (\cite[Theorem 5.2]{Bh}) and carefully constructed test functions.
+\item The extremal functions only possess cylindrical symmetry rather than radial symmetry, hence the non-degeneracy and spectral analysis of $\mathcal{L}_v$ can not be deduced by the spectral analysis of ODE and Sturm-Liouville theory via a spherical harmonic decomposition. \end{itemize} To overcome all those difficulties mentioned above, we adapted strategies from \cite{DT1,FN,FZ} with a series of new ideas and techniques.
+Specifically, we have developed several innovative approaches: \begin{itemize} \item For the non-degeneracy and spectral analysis of the linearized operator $\mathcal{L}_v$, since the extremal function $v$ is merely cylindrically symmetric and is not radially symmetric, the usual ODE approach does not work.
+We apply the spherical harmonic decomposition to the linearized equation \eqref{eq:phi} with respect to partial variable $y\in \mathbb{R}^{k}$ and then apply the spherical harmonic decomposition twice again with respect to partial variable $z\in\mathbb{R}^{n-k}$, and hence reduce the non-degeneracy and spectral analysis of $\mathcal{L}_v$ to spectral analysis of a PDE involving two variables instead of ODE, see the proof of Theorem \ref{thm:ef} in subsection 3.1.

-\item For partial (stronger) singular weight estimates, we introduced new transformation techniques to effectively handle the non-radial singularities, and proved and applied new compact embedding with strong singularity.
+\item For partial (stronger) singular weight estimates, we introduced new transformation techniques to effectively handle the non-radial singularities, and proved and applied new compact embedding with strong singularity, see Section 2.

-\item We significantly modified those methods from \cite{DT1,FN,FZ} to deal with the cylindrical symmetry and partial (stronger) singular weight structure, and established new refined spectral inequalities. \end{itemize}
+\item We significantly modified those methods from \cite{DT1,FN,FZ} to deal with the cylindrical symmetry and partial (stronger) singular weight structure, and established new refined spectral inequalities, see sub-section 3.2. \end{itemize}